-A certificate of liability insurance, or COI, is a document that summarizes the different types of commercial insurance policies our business has.
+A certificate of liability insurance, or COI, is a document that summarizes the different types of commercial insurance policies a business has.
 It is important to know how to get a certificate of liability insurance because this way, we can demonstrate that we have the coverage we need to protect our business and the people who visit it.
 It is a way to generate enough confidence in suppliers and customers for our business to grow.

 Business liability insurance is available in two types: general liability insurance and professional liability insurance.